-One question we sometimes get from developers is about how to avoid multiple call object instances when building with our client SDK for JavaScript using daily-js.
+One question we sometimes get from developers is about how to avoid multiple call client instances when building with our client SDK for JavaScript using daily-js

-Daily’s call object is the entry point for interacting with participants, room state, and all other aspects of your Daily-powered video or audio call.
-With daily-js, you join a Daily room through an instance of the call object.
-One call object can be associated with one Daily video call session at a time.
-You can leave a Daily room and join a different one with the same call object, but you can’t be in two rooms at the same time.
+, you join a Daily room through an instance of the call client.
+One call client can be associated with one Daily video call session at a time.
+You can leave a Daily room and join a different one with the same instance, but you can’t be in two rooms at the same time.
 But sometimes, developers may be building a feature that they think requires a user being present in multiple calls simultaneously.
-Naturally, they gravitate to instantiating another call object and joining another call that way.
+Naturally, they gravitate to instantiating another call client and joining another call that way.

 What’s a dev to do?
-You think you need multiple call objects, but Daily says being in two Daily rooms at once is an anti-pattern that you shouldn’t be using.
+You think you need multiple call clients, but Daily says being in two Daily rooms at once is an anti-pattern that you shouldn’t be using.

 To start, let’s have a quick rundown of what track subscriptions are.